porterjamesj/website/content/hiking/lt23/day19/index.md

 We get a hitch back down to Waterbury from a dude with huge stoner vibes.
 We barely had time to stick out thumbs out before three people pulled over to offer us a ride.
 And all of them seemed to know each other.
 Vermont...

 We quickly hit the grocery store to resupply.
 While Stiltz shops I sit outside and watch Ella, who wines the entire time.
 Real seperation anxiety with that one.
+I do my shopping, being sure to by nutritious energy bars rather than just Pop Tarts for breakfast this time.
 Stiltz quickly heads back to the trailhead but I stick around in town for a bit, got a couple more things to take care of.

-First stop is the post office where I pick up a care package from my friends back home.
+First stop is the post office, where I pick up a care package from my friends.
 It's full of supplies I requested, high-quality ramen, cookies, and notes with encouraging messages and drawings.
 Love them.

 I had a crazing for pizza so stopped by the local pizza joint and got a couple slices for lunch and then headed to Ben and Jerry's HQ, which is just outside of Waterbury.
 Ben & Jerry's is my favorite widely-available ice cream and a part of my childhood[^2], I couldn't not.